MadushaniR/MadushaniR/README.md

 ### Hi there, I'm Madushani Rodrigo 👋

-I am a third-year Software Engineering undergraduate student at the University of Westminster who is living in Sri Lanka.
+I am a third-year Software Engineering undergraduate student at University of Westminster who is passionate about making software applications and learning new technologies.
 I am interested in front-end development.
-Also passionate about designing UI for any application.
 So, I'm looking forward to collaborating on open-source or commercial projects.

 <h3> Programming languages: </h3>